 Do Korean guys dislike when non-Korean girls call them oppa?

 Some Korean guys say ‘yes’ some say ‘no’.
 But I believe it’s not that simple.
 It all depends on the intent.
 First, realize that word itself doesn’t have any magical powers.
 The magic comes from the person using it.
 If a foreign girl is going around squealing oppa at a guy she barely knows I can see how that can be a turnoff.
 But if you wait until you develop a more intimate relationship, and use it sincerely, I’m sure the guy would be pleasantly surprised.

 I rarely use oppa with Kimchi Man.
 It just sounds unnatural to throw in a random Korean word when speaking English.
-But I once I start speaking Korean (and hopefully that will be before he becomes ajusshi) I would probably naturally switch to calling him oppa.
+But I once I start speaking Korean with my boyfriend (and hopefully that will be before he becomes ajusshi) I would probably naturally switch to calling him oppa.

 How to pronounce oppa?

 Hear correct pronunciation of 오빠.
 Please let me know if you are having trouble hearing this file.